Security Advisories

 Searchable Security Advisories with remediation status for all CAST products and extensions.

 The Common Vulnerabilities and Exposures (CVE) system is used to identify, define, and catalog publicly disclosed cybersecurity vulnerabilities.
-CAST monitors all CVEs affecting its products and extensions and publishes a security advisory for each release documenting which CVEs are fixed, which are not applicable, and which are pending resolution with an estimated fix timeline.
+CAST actively monitors CVEs across all products and publishes a full security advisory for every release.

 Use the filters to search by CVE ID, package, product, version, platform, or severity.
 Any filtered view can be bookmarked or shared via its URL.

-· Sorted by: open first · severity ↓ · CVSS ↓
+· Grouped by: fixed in release · detected after · pre-existing · severity ↓ · date ↓

 Product / Service CVE Published / Updated Severity Affected Releases Status (latest) Fixed In